marcoverpas/EAEPE_summer_school_2024/README.md

 New variables and coefficients are defined between line 88 and line 125.
 The blocks providing the additional equations for the ecosystem are those included between line 252 and 333.

-Firstly, extraction of matter and waste are modelled:
+Firstly, extraction of matter and waste are modelled.

 *Equation (`20`)* - Production of *material goods*: